maplesond/spectre/doc/source/index.rst

 Credits
 =======

-Spectre is a multi-institute, world-wide collaboration.
+Spectre is an international collaboration.
 Active contributors to spectre are listed in the following table (in publication order):

 +--------------------------+-------------------------------+-----------------------------------+-----------------------------------------------------------------------------+